 For FY 2023, the City's focus will continue to be on public improvements to benefit the City's low- and moderate-income neighborhoods.
-The proposed public facility sewer improvements for FY2023 will take place on 15th street between A and B Avenues.
+The proposed public facility sewer improvements for FY2023 have been cancelled and the City is amending the 2023 Annual Action Plan to add a new project.
+The amended draft allocation for projects for FY 2023 is as follows: Public Facilities improvements at Veterans Park, located within an LMI area of the City of Douglas, within Census Tract 8.